Case study: Pay attention to PIN and password management

 Contact Us

-What to do if you have revealed your personal information!
+What to do if you have revealed your personal information

 Please contact us immediately in the following cases.
 As per your request, we promptly change PIN, suspend the card or reissue the card.